Information for parents/carers

 Disclosure & Barring Checks

 All Parkside staff and governors undertake relevant safeguarding training and receive annual updates as appropriate.
-Our safeguarding training includes a specific focus on Child Sexual Exploitation (CSE) and the Prevent Strategy.
+Our safeguarding training includes a specific focus on Child Sexual Exploitation (CSE), Child Criminal exploitation (CCE), the Prevent Strategy, Online Safety, and Child on Child abuse; including Sexual Harassment.

 There are many things that we already do in school to help pupils become positive, happy members of society that support the Prevent Strategy.